 This cultural handicap, not a lack of government or VC funding or many other superficial elements, is the real bottleneck for the region truly blossoming.

 PS.
-Some people who read this post pointed to ‘structural factors’ rather than culture as the underlying force.
-However, problem defining (and product skills) is a trade skill.
-If only we had (as a structural factor) a nexus of high-quality, product-oriented companies in CEE, people would naturally learn in droves.
-Observing interns and young employees in the Silicon Valley, who have almost complete freedom over their career trajectories yet often gravitate toward algorithm-heavy, backend-focused careers, is where this argument falls apart.
-Another way to observe culture is through spare time: there are many engineers tinkering with libraries, backend development, and algorithms-heavy work, but you hardly see much less product tinkering.
+Some people who read this post pointed to ‘structural factors’ over culture as the underlying force.
+They propose that problem definition (and product skills) is a trade skill.
+If only we had (a structural factor) a nexus of high-quality, product-oriented companies in CEE, people would naturally learn in droves.
+Observing Polish interns and early-career professionals in Silicon Valley—where they have near-total freedom over their career paths yet often gravitate toward algorithm-heavy, backend-focused roles - is where this argument falls apart.
+Another way to observe culture is through spare time: there are many engineers tinkering with libraries, backend development, and algorithms-heavy work, but hardly anyone tinkers with product building.

 Thanks to Maciek Małysz and Michał Domański for reading drafts of this post.